 3. Work with actual calendar

 Get yourself a real-life, old-fashioned paper calendar and mark down holiday seasons, special events and other important industry-specific dates.
 Then, write down any fun holidays that you think are relevant to your niche.
 Creating content around these events is a great way to increase engagement – for example, if your business is food related, create a poll on National French Toast Day: ‘Do you eat your French toast sweet or savoury?’ (#spoileralert: The answer is savoury, btw!)
 These types of posts entertain and engage your followers, building on the know-like-and-trust factor at the same time.
-If you need some ideas, you can find a list of upcoming holidays and events here.
+If you need some ideas, Wave.video have a FREE calendar to provide small businesses with content inspiration for every day of the year.
+Their calendar is packed with creative content ideas for holidays and observances, date-related events, trending hashtags, and daily promotion of your business on social media – check them out here!

 Now that the basics are covered, it’s time to work on your content strategy.